LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/set-defaults.md

 * [Miscellaneous Settings](#miscellaneous-settings)

 ## Business Settings
 You can set the days and times your organization is open, this displays when any user views your organization profile.
+Input SMTP settings which applys to your notification plans to authorize Skillable to send notification emails as another domain to stop spam filters from triggering because of mismatched email headers.

 * **First Day of Work Week** - Set the first day of your normal work week
 * **Week Days** - Set the open and close times for your organization by selecting a day and select times from the Hour and Minute chart as well as either AM or PM
 * **Microsoft Partner Id** - Input your Microsoft Partner ID
 * **Microsoft Campaign Code** - Add your Microsoft Campaign Code
+* **Use Custom SMTP (Simple Mail Transfer Protocol) Settings for Notifications** - Enable the use of your organization's SMTP settings to deliver your email notifications without spoofing.
+You will need to provide your own **SMTP Host Address**, **SMTP Port**, **SMTP Username**, and **SMTP Password**

 [Return to Article contents](#article-contents)